suisoku/NodeFeed/spec/FeedModule/nodefeed-page.fspec.md

 ## User story

 The user is able to visit a nodefeed page of a given product.
-Whereby he can post , share, comment , like and fullow semantic posts
+Whereby he can post , share, comment , like semantic posts

 ## Feature list
+* The page in itself
+* Page creation (E0)
+* Semantic Post (PostModule ,but I need a basic one though) (E0) (the only original feature)
+* Follow a page (E0)
+* You can rate a page and share it (E0) ( as a link for amazon for example)
+* Social interaction with posts
+* Home feed (E1)
+* Related nodefeeds
+* Filter a given nodefeed page
+* Ressources side nav zone
+* You need to think harder about cutting edge features
 ### Page creation
 The user is able to create a nodefeed page of a given product:
 3 questions arises: